 NOTE: we only supply traps to Paekākāriki residents.

-We share a monthly project catch report with the community via this website via the Paekakariki.nz fortnightly newsletter, and the Predator Free Paekākāriki Facebook group.
+We share a quarterly catch report with the community via this website via the Paekakariki.nz fortnightly newsletter, and the Predator Free Paekākāriki Facebook group.
 Check out the “Stories” page on here for past reports.

 Predator Free Paekākāriki Trap Orders (google.com)